NSW Covid lockdown restrictions: update to Sydney and regional NSW coronavirus rules explained

 See here for the full list of reasonable excuses to leave your home.

-Related: Latest NSW Health Covid exposure sites: full list and map of Sydney hotspots and regional coronavirus case locations
+Related: Latest NSW Covid hotspots: full list and map of Sydney exposure sites and regional coronavirus case locations

 What about if I live in south-western or western Sydney?